juliaaano/juliaaano/_posts/2017/2017-03-04-apis-the-new-soa.md

     layout="responsive">
 </amp-img>

 It turns out Platforms & API's are not proposing something much different from what people expected from SOA before.
-I'm afraid the same old vendors have already perceived that.
+I am afraid the same old vendors have already perceived that.

-Not long ago I've been in a conference focused on the API/Platform space.
+Not long ago I had the opportunity to attend a conference focused on the API/Platform space.
 I noticed a bunch of companies with bundle products that remembered pretty much the enterprise service buses we learned to be suspicious about.
-More specifically, I've seen solutions that addressed the issues of the enterprise in **horizontal** layers, where API's were exposed in standard ways with some sort of orchestrator in the middle.
+More specifically, there were solutions that addressed the issues of the enterprise in **horizontal** layers, where API's were exposed in standard ways with some sort of orchestrator in the middle.

-While I draw this parallel between API's and SOA, I can't avoid to remember how many discussions I've seen around Microservices and SOA.
-I'm starting to guess that was a **wrong** comparison.
+While I draw this parallel between API's and SOA, I can't avoid to remember how many discussions there has been around Microservices and SOA.
+I guess that was the **wrong** comparison.
 The new SOA is "The Platform".
 Microservices are just an implementation detail.

 Lastly, I do understand there are many differences between the new API movement and SOA.
 One example is the **developer engagement**.
-It's a lot more interesting to build apps on top of friendly JSON and hypermedia driven api's than it used to be with the problematic XML SOAP protocol.
+It seems to be more interesting to build apps on top of friendly JSON and hypermedia driven api's than it used to be with the problematic XML SOAP protocol.
 However, in principle, I believe both approaches share the same purpose.